open-runtimes/open-runtimes/README.md

 A runtime-specific HTTP server implementation can be found in `server.X` file where `X` is file extention used by specific programming language, for instance `server.js`.

 Every request sent to any of the runtimes must have header `X-Internal-Challenge`.
 The value of this header has to match the value of environment variable `INTERNAL_RUNTIME_KEY` set on the runtime.
-All example scripts use `example1234` key and we strongly recommend adjusting this key before production use.
+All example scripts use `example1234` as the key and we strongly recommend adjusting this key before production use.

 All requests should also have JSON body with the following structure: